unisdr/VC-API-Documentation/drupal-api-migration.md

 ]
 ```

-## Thumbnail images used by content?
+## Large image/thumbnail image use by entry

 ### References